-Storm water runoff occurs when rain or snowmelt flows over the ground on its way to storm drains, drainage ways, creeks, and lakes.
-Storm water picks up debris, chemicals, dirt, pet wastes, and other pollutants and deposits them in water bodies we use for swimming, fishing and drinking.
-Runoff from a rain storm or snow melt is not treated at a wastewater treatment facility, so the Town takes preventative measures to help ensure the runoff stays as clean as possible, particularly around construction sites and landscaping.
+Stormwater runoff occurs when rain or snowmelt flows over the ground on its way to storm drains, drainage ways, creeks and lakes.
+Stormwater picks up debris, chemicals, dirt, pet waste and other pollutants, and it deposits them in water bodies we use for swimming, fishing and drinking.
+Runoff from a rain storm or snow melt is not treated at a wastewater treatment facility, so the Town takes preventive measures to help ensure the runoff stays as clean as possible, particularly around construction sites and landscaping.

 The Public Works Department spends a great deal of time monitoring and cleaning the Town’s stormwater infrastructure and ensuring the Town is in compliance with all state regulations.
 During the rainy spring and summer months, proactive and response operations often occur on a daily basis.
 In addition, the Public Works Department is responsible for educating people about their role in influencing water quality on a neighborhood watershed scale.

 - The watershed that all of the streams, creeks, and rivers drain to in the metro Denver area is the South Platte watershed.